rethenike/personal-portfolio/_README.md

 Update Content – Edit index.html to change text, projects, and descriptions.

-Modify Styles – Adjust styles.css to customize colors, fonts, and layouts.
+Modify Styles – Adjust index.css to customize colors, fonts, and layouts.

 Add Projects – Update the projects section in index.html with new project links.

-Enhance JavaScript – Modify script.js to add more interactivity.
+Enhance JavaScript – Modify index.js to add more interactivity.
 <br>
 <br>